seqan/seqan/manual/source/Tutorial/Graphs.rst

 SeqAn uses :dox:`ExternalPropertyMap External Property Map` to attach auxiliary information to the vertices and edges of a graph.
 The cargo parameter that we used above associated distances to the edges.
 In most scenarios you should use an external property map to attach information to a graph.
-Be aware that the word external is a hint that the information is stored independently of the graph and functions like :dox:`Graph#removeVertex removeVertex` do not affect the property map.
+Be aware that the word external is a hint that the information is stored independently of the graph and functions like :dox:`Graph#removeVertex` do not affect the property map.
 Property maps are simply :dox:`String Strings` of a property type and are indexed via the already well-known vertex and edge descriptors.

 Lets see how we can define a vertex property map for the city names.